-Promotion from the Championship promises riches beyond the wildest of dreams, so it is no wonder that the ultimate prize of promotion to the Premiership has created such a fiercely competitive football league.
+Promotion from the Championship promises riches beyond the wildest of dreams, so it is no wonder that the ultimate prize of promotion to the Premier League has created such a fiercely competitive football league.

 Second tier of English football it may be but the Championship always serves up top class entertainment and is now one of the most watched league's in Europe.